-Growing up, she experienced first hand being bullied for being fat and later for being on the bad side of puberty.
+Growing up, she experienced first-hand being bullied for being fat, and later for being on the bad side of puberty.

 “People kept teasing me, saying the reason why they gave me away was because I was ugly and fat.
 So, at five years old, I made a decision: I will make everybody beautiful and everybody sexy so they will be loved, they won’t be given away,” Dr. Belo said in an interview with Cosmo.ph.

-Despite having naturally darker complexions, some Filipinos would still aspire for fairer and clearer skin.
+Despite having naturally darker complexions, some Filipinos still aspire for fairer and clearer skin.
 And there are the titas who want to keep their skin supple.

-It is this deep understanding of the Filipino psyche that made her and her products easily relatable to the man-on-the-street.
+It’s this deep understanding of the Filipino psyche that made her and her products easily relatable to the man-on-the-street.
 Who would have thought that getting a nose job over a long weekend or a botox injection during a lunch break could be discussed so casually?